-And while routine care like cleaning and annual checkups are not included in the policy — as is the case with most insurers — they can be reimbursed by adding on a wellness plan at extra cost.
+While routine care like cleaning and annual checkups are not included in the policy — as is the case with most pet insurance providers — they can be reimbursed by adding on a wellness plan at extra cost.

 Reimbursements can reach 90 percent, annual benefits are capped at $15,000, and monthly premiums start at $13 for dogs and $9 for cats.
 All claims can be submitted online, via email, fax, or mobile app.

 If you happen to be a GEICO customer, you could bundle in Embrace pet coverage since GEICO sells Embrace Pet Insurance.